-Over the years, the Group has heeded the Government's call to build more affordable housing for the people.
+Over the years, the Group has heeded the Government's call to build more affordable and high standard quality of residential houses for the people.
 This is reflected in its townships which are all mixed development in nature, thus catering to all income groups.
+The Group has also worked with the local authority, local residents and communities within the housing estate on campaigns against dengue, awareness and eradication of mosquitoes.

 Crescendo International College ("CIC"), the education arm of the Group, has a permanent campus at Desa Cemerlang, Ulu Tiram, Johor.
-The college provides GCE A Level, external degree programs and professional courses at affordable rates.
-More than 596 students had enrolled in CIC as at 31 January 2015.
+The college provides Cambridge A Level, University of London degree programs and professional courses at affordable rates.
+More than 817 students had enrolled in CIC as at 3I January 2016.
 Discounts and partial scholarships are extended to the needy and deserving students to assist them in their education and accommodation are available within the campus for outstation students as part of our commitment towards training necessary human resource for the community.

-The Group also made various contributions and donations amounting to approximately RM334,000 to worthy causes and organisations including governmental and non-governmental organisations to support their charitable causes in sports, cultural, social and welfare activities.
+The Group also made various contributions and donations amounting to approximately RM296,595 to worthy causes and organisations including governmental and non-governmental organisations to support their charitable causes in sports, cultural, social and welfare activities.